kategawa3/WindowRPC/README.md

 ## Features
 - Automatically updates Discord Rich Presence based on the currently active window.
 - Customize your status for specific applications.
-- Lightweight and easy to set up.
-- Windows-only support (for now).

 ## Installation
 To get started with WindowRPC: